-- Bright teeth look great and the only way to get them their whitest is by professionally supervised bleaching from a dentist.
+- Bright teeth look great, and the only way to get them their whitest is with professionally supervised bleaching from a dentist.

 - Whitening your teeth is one of the easiest and most cost-effective ways to dramatically change your smile.